adamk72/consulting_website/src/pages/resume.md

 Oct 2014 – Mar 2015 @ _Austin, TX_

-- Led the creation and management of a new software team to deliver strategic company initiatives.
-- Provided technical expertise to identify and address process weaknesses, minimizing risks in cloud and client services.
+- Provided technical expertise to identify and address process weaknesses, minimizing risks in cloud and client services and improving product management processes in the US, Australia, and Israel.
 - Successfully transitioned the company's primary product from IPv4 to support IPv6 on Amazon AWS EC2 & ELB instances.
 - Facilitated smooth product releases by collaborating with business account teams at major wireless service companies, including Verizon, Sprint, and US Cellular.

 ### Intel Corporation ~ Operations Program Manager

 #### Semiconductor Manufacturing

 Aug 2011 – Oct 2014 @ _Hillsboro, OR_

-- Successfully implemented Agile/DevOps system and project management methodology for 100+ developers, resulting in the completion of three projects and saving millions of dollars by discontinuing unnecessary projects based on data analysis.
-- Provided competitive analysis services for camera user experience.
-- Improved metrics tracking, leading to better decision-making and resource allocation, ultimately increasing efficiency and productivity.
+- Managed the implementation of the PMO office and Agile/DevOps systems for a newly formed IoT-focused division creating a unified workflow using Jira, Jenkins CI/CD, and other tools for over one hundred developers and a half dozen project managers located in the US, France, and Germany.

 ### Viva!
 Vision, Inc. ~ Director of Software Development & IT Operations